 The Post Office Rifles

-Their bravery, tenacity and character during the severe circumstances of the trenches are well documented and their endeavours on the Somme, Passchendaele, and elsewhere have earned the regiment high praise and a prestigious place in British military history.
+Their bravery, tenacity and character during the severe conditions in the trenches are well documented and their actions on the Somme, Passchendaele, and elsewhere have earned the battalion high praise and a prestigious place in British military history.

 They have many military medals and accolades in evidence of this.
-Comprised mostly of Post Office employees, approximately 12,000 men fought with the regiment, suffering losses of 1,800 and 4,500 wounded.
+Comprised mostly of Post Office employees, approximately 12,000 men fought with the battalion, suffering losses of 1,800 and 4,500 wounded.

 Roots of the Post Office Rifles